lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

 ## Axis labels

 No data without context!
-It is important to meaningfully label each axis of a diagram − for this we use <Crossref target="diagram#xlabel" /> and <Crossref target="diagram#ylabel" />.
+It is important to meaningfully label each axis of a diagram − for this we use <Crossref target="diagram#xlabel" /> and <Crossref target="diagram#ylabel" /> (again <Crossref target="axis#label" /> in general).
 Instead of passing content to these parameters, you can also create a <Crossref target="label" /> to benefit from its additional parameters.
 ```example
 #lq.diagram(
   xlabel: [On the $x$ axis],